 - Inland Promissory Notes

-In this kind of promissory note, the maker and the Drawee belong to a same country.
-The inland note may be individual or joint note.
+In this kind of promissory note, the maker and the Drawee belong to the same country.
+The inland note may be individual or joint notes.

 - Foreign Promissory Notes

 In foreign promissory notes, the maker and the Drawee belong to different countries and also is an individual or joint note.

 Promissory notes must contain the following essentials elements;

 - It must contain a guarantee to give money.